-In 2017, 185 people found work as a result of the training they received in the program.
-13,432 people utilized our various resource rooms across our 38 county service areas and 17,588 hours of work training were provided to 1,097 mature workers.
-Nonprofits benefited by receiving 639,767 hours of service, allowing them to expand their capacity building efforts to administer their programs.
+In 2018, 84 people found work as a result of the training they received in the program.
+Across our 38 county service areas, 12,126 hours of work training were provided to 1,003 older workers.
+Nonprofits benefited by receiving 643,469 hours of service, allowing them to expand their capacity building efforts to administer their programs.

-Supporting the nutritional needs of older adults in Summit County, our Meals on Wheels program provides home-bound and disabled clients the opportunity to choose their own delicious and nutritious meals to be delivered to their home to support their health and well-being.
-Each visit includes a wellness check, where professionally trained drivers can assess potential health issues, such as fall-risk assessments.
+Supporting the nutritional needs of older adults in Summit, Stark, and Wayne Counties, our Meals on Wheels program provides home-bound and disabled clients with home-delivered meals.
+In Summit County, clients have the opportunity to choose their own delicious and nutritious meals to be delivered to their home to support their health and well-being.
+Stark and Wayne Counties enjoy a daily hot meal delivered to their home.
+Each visit includes a wellness check, where trained drivers can assess potential health issues, such as fall-risk assessments.

-Hundreds of older adults with disabilities living in Summit County received assistance from our Home Wellness Solutions in 2016 in order to live independently in their own homes for as long as possible.
+Older adults with disabilities living in Summit County received assistance from our Home Wellness Solutions in order to live independently in their own homes for as long as possible.
 Home health aides provide non-medical, hands-on care for activities of daily living (ADL) that include bathing, dressing, feeding, toileting, grooming, oral care, walking or using a wheelchair.

 Additional assistance in wellness programming, including fall-risk assessment and prevention training, was also provided to promote healthier independent living senior citizens.
 Homemaker services provided housekeeping, laundry, shopping, and meal preparation to support customer independence and chore services provided deep cleaning to customers needing help with more labor-intensive tasks such as carpet scrubbing.